langurmonkey/gaiasky/protocol.md

-# GAIA SKY TEST PROTOCOL
+# Gaia Sky test protocol

 This document lists a sequence of actions to be performed in order to test the readiness of Gaia Sky for release.
 These are typically pain-points that have either failed in the past or are too obscure to be caught during the regular usage of the program during the testing phase.